micklinISgood/TweetMap-1/README.md

           python fetcher/sentiment.py

-3. This shuold give you 10 markers on TweetMap.
+3. This shuold give you 10 markers on the TweetMap.

           http://localhost:8080/elapse/TweetElapse.html